upjs/facile-validator/README.md

 ### number

-The input value must be a number.
+The field under validation must be a number.

 ```html
 <input data-rules="number" />